 Including essay questions on your quiz can help you gain more insight into what your students really understand about in-depth concepts and gives you an understanding of their unique perspectives on the material.

-These types of questions can be tricky because not all quizzing software allows essay length responses — especially those that are automatically graded as is the case with most online quizzes.
+These types of quiz questions can be tricky because not all quizzing software allows essay length responses.
+This is especially true for those that are automatically graded as is the case with most online quizzes.

 We recommend having a clear and specific set of instructions for what should be included in an essay-type response so that all students are working within the same parameters.